Analyzing Giga-tronics (GIGA) and Its Peers

 |2.61

-Giga-tronics has a beta of 1.2, suggesting that its stock price is 20% more volatile than the S&P 500.
-Comparatively, Giga-tronics’ rivals have a beta of 1.30, suggesting that their average stock price is 30% more volatile than the S&P 500.
+Giga-tronics has a beta of 1.2, suggesting that its share price is 20% more volatile than the S&P 500.
+Comparatively, Giga-tronics’ competitors have a beta of 1.30, suggesting that their average share price is 30% more volatile than the S&P 500.

 Valuation and Earnings

-This table compares Giga-tronics and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Giga-tronics and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue